Kaciras/bookshelf/README.md

 - Edge & Chrome >= 89

 > **Note**
+>
 > As of Some of the suggestion providers does not support CORS, Bookshelf need [host permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/host_permissions) to read responses of them.
-In Manifest V3 host permissions are disabled by default, you need to turn on it after install.
+In Firefox host permissions are disabled by default, you need to turn on it after install.
 >
-> Firefox: goto "about:addons" > extensions > Bookshelf > permissions > Access your data for all websites
+> goto "about:addons" > extensions > Bookshelf > permissions > Access your data for all websites

 # Shortcuts